Babatunde-Ben/javascript-counter/READme.md

 ---

-This project is a web page which includes a box with the project title, a number, two buttons, and a github icon leading to my github repository..
+This project is a web page which includes a box containing the project title, a number, two buttons, and a github icon leading to my github repository..
 With the aid of Javascript programming language, the two buttons were programmed to control the increment of the number and the decrement of the number within the range of 0-50

 ---